Skip to main content

 Frequently Asked Questions

-FIRST SOUTHERN BANK has a Bank Health Score of B (78/100).
+First Southern Bank has a Bank Health Score of B (78/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 14.16%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST SOUTHERN BANK holds $313M in total assets and $286M in total deposits.
-It is located in WAYCROSS, GEORGIA (FDIC Certificate #10055).
+First Southern Bank holds $313M in total assets and $286M in total deposits.
+It is headquartered in Waycross, Georgia (FDIC Certificate #10055).

-FIRST SOUTHERN BANK has a Tier 1 capital ratio of 14.16%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.62%, and the return on assets is 0.88%.
+First Southern Bank has a Tier 1 capital ratio of 14.16%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.62%, and the return on assets is 0.88%.

 Yes.
-FIRST SOUTHERN BANK is FDIC-insured (Certificate #10055).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Southern Bank is FDIC-insured (Certificate #10055).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: